 Alternative Testing Services

 The Access Center Testing Office implements testing accommodations for eligible students who, due to the nature of their accommodations or instructor schedules, cannot be accommodated by their instructors.
 Because of the highly individualized nature of testing accommodations, we have very clear procedures to support students while maintaining the integrity of the exams.
-Due to the transition to remote learning for Fall 2020, we will only be able to proctor students whose disabilities or accommodations prevent them from taking their exams online or with a virtual proctor.

 Access Center Proctoring Office

-Proctoring Office Hours of Operation
+Testing Office Hours of Operation

-Faculty will be notified of eligible student testing accommodations within the Faculty Notification Letter which is delivered electronically to the faculty member’s official WSU email.
+- Faculty will be notified of eligible student testing accommodations within the Faculty Notification Letter which is delivered electronically to the faculty member’s official WSU email.

-At the top of the Faculty Notification Letter there will be a red box with a link inside.
+- At the top of the Faculty Notification Letter there will be a red box with a link inside.
 This link will take the faculty member to the Alternate Testing Agreement (ATA).

-The ATA is for use by Faculty to notify the Access Center of proctoring instructions for accommodated exams in each of their courses for which there is an eligible student.
+- The ATA is for use by Faculty to notify the Access Center of proctoring instructions for accommodated exams in each of their courses for which there is an eligible student.

-Faculty will only need to submit one ATA per course section for which there is an eligible student.
+- Faculty will only need to submit one ATA per course section for which there is an eligible student.
 If there are several eligible students in the same course section being proctored by the Access Center, the ATA will automatically be applied to the exams for those students.

 For further information please contact email@example.com.